 I’m kicking off the list with one of my favourite easy walks in the Peak District.
 This one is perfect if you want to experience one of the Peak District’s best viewpoints but without a gruelling hike.

-Located in the heart of the Hope Valley, Stanage Edge is a famous location in the national park.
-Thanks to its appearance in the BBC adaptation of Pride & Prejudice, fans visit from far and wide to have a photo on what’s now known as the ‘Keira Knightley Rock’.
+Stanage Edge is a famous location in the national park.
+Thanks to its appearance in the BBC adaptation of Pride & Prejudice, fans visit from far and wide to have a photo on what’s known as the ‘Keira Knightley Rock’.

 2. Dovestone Reservoir Circular Walk